 Image showing recycling cart size

 Bi-weekly collection - Recycling will be collected every other week on your collection day using the new cart.
-No recycling collection will occur during the week of December 30, 2025 to January 3, 2026 to support the transition to bi-weekly collections.
-Cart collection will begin the week of January 6, 2026.
+No recycling collection will occur during the week of December 30, 2025 to January 3, 2026.

 Items added to recycling - Coffee cups and other plastic-lined paper, beverage cups, black plastic containers, frozen juice containers, ice cream tubs, deodorant and toothpaste tubes can be recycled.